Magento 1 End of Life – All You Need to Know

 Why Now Is The Perfect Time To Switch To X-Cart

-Being available at affordable cost, X-Cart beats both the best free eCommerce platforms and the expensive enterprise eCommerce platforms.
+Available at an affordable cost, X-Cart beats both the best free eCommerce platforms and the expensive enterprise eCommerce platforms.
 To illustrate, check out how X-Cart 5 compares to Magento 2.
 Here’s a quick summary of why you should make the switch:

 For the full, in-depth comparison, read this comprehensive Magento vs X-Cart comparison chart equipped with REAL customer experiences.